Category: Password Managers

 Rule: If running the password manager requires relying on a vendor-hosted vault instead of deploying a self-hosted server instance, 1Password fails first.

-Why Bitwarden fits power users
+Why Bitwarden fits Power users better

 Where Bitwarden wins